Charge superradiance on charged BTZ black holes: Criterion for superradiant scattering

-In this subsection, we take an alternative approach to investigate whether there are superradiant modes having complex frequency $\omega $.
-Following \cite{Dappiaggi:2017pbe}, we consider the energy flux down the event horizon due to an ingoing mode.
+If the frequency $\omega $ is complex, it is no longer the case that the Wronskian (\ref{eq:Wronskian}) is a constant and the approach taken in Subsection~\ref{sec:Wronskian} is not applicable.
+In this subsection, we therefore take an alternative perspective to investigate whet-her there are superradiantly scattered modes having complex frequency $\omega $.
+Following, for example \cite{Teukolsky:1974yv,Dappiaggi:2017pbe}, we consider the energy flux down the event horizon due to an ingoing mode.
 For the remainder of this paper the frequency $\omega $ will be complex.